Automorphy of Symm^5(GL(2)) and base change: The eleven steps of the safe chain

 \subsection{Step 10}

 What we do now is to move to characteristic $43$ and consider the residual representation attached to $f_{12}$ in this characteristic.
-In order to show that this residual representation is irreducible, we perform a computation using MAGMA in the full space of newforms of weight $2$ and level $43 \cdot 17$, with nebentypus given by any character $\psi$ of order $8$ ramified at $17$.
+In order to show that this residual representation is irreducible, we perform a computation using MAGMA in the full space of newforms of weight $2$ and level $43 \cdot 17$, with nebentypus given by any character $\psi$ of order $8$ ramified at $17$ and trivial at $43$.
 The output of this computation is that any residual representation in characteristic $43$ attached to any of these newforms is irreducible. \\ It took us only a few minutes to check this, because we used some theoretical information to speed the computation.
-In fact, all we did was to compute the Hecke polynomial $P_2(x)$ of the Hecke operator $T_2$ in the above mentioned space.
+In fact, all we did was to compute the Hecke polynomial $P_2(x)$ of the Hecke operator $T_2$ in the above mentioned space (this is a polynomial with coefficients in $\Z$).
+In fact, and this will be clear in the explanation that follows, we only need to know the value of this polynomial modulo $43$, and this is what we computed.
+For the reader's convenience, we include some data of this polynomial.
+It has degree $256$ and:

 Then, we studied what are the possible characters that would appear in the reducible case, i.e., if the residual representation is assumed to be reducible, we call $\mu_1$ and $\mu_2$ the characters in the diagonal, and using local information we conclude that their sum will be either $\chi \psi \oplus 1$ or $\chi \oplus \psi$, as in the previous step.
-In any of the two cases, we evaluate this sum at the prime $2$ and we consider $Q(x)$ to be the minimal polynomial of the value obtained.
-The two different values for $Q(x)$ that we obtain are:
+This follows from the fact that since $f_{12}$ has weight $2$ and is Steinberg at $43$, its attached $43$-adic Galois representation is ordinary and has residual Serre's weight $2$ or $43+1 = 44$.
+We evaluate this sum of characters at the prime $2$ in the two possible cases and we consider $Q(x)$ to be the minimal polynomial of the value obtained.
+Using the fact that $2$ is a square modulo $17$, we see that the value $\psi(2)$ has order $4$.
+Thus, the two different values for $Q(x)$ that we obtain are: